Product Defect Guide From A Product Liability Lawyer

 What must be proven in a product liability case?

-In a liability case, there are 3 basic elements: (1) – The product should have been in a defective condition that will be dangerous for its intended use; including negligence in the design of a product, a manufacturing defect which occurs when the product is sent out into the public with no proper quality control and inspection, and/or the instructions and warning are incorrect.
+In a liability case, there are 3 basic elements: (1) – The product should have been in a defective condition that will be dangerous for its intended use; including negligence in the design of a product, a manufacturing defect that occurs when the product is sent out into the public with no proper quality control and inspection, and/or the instructions and warning are incorrect.
 (2) – The defect must have existed when the product left the manufacturer’s control and (3) – the defect must have been the proximate cause of the injury or death.
 Proximate cause is a legal term, meaning a cause, and not necessarily the only and single cause.

 What damages can I recover in a defective product case?